Sparrowhawk Identification Guide

 How do sparrowhawks breed?

-Sparrowhawks breed in April and May and produce 1 brood a season.
-They are monogamous during breeding season but usually find new mates for the following season.
-They nest in woodlands, and coniferous and deciduous forests.
-Both male and female build the nest which is situated in the fork of a tree near the trunk, or on a horizontal branch.
-It is a platform made of loose sticks and twigs lined with smaller twigs and bark chips.
+Sparrowhawks build their nests in woodlands, and coniferous and deciduous forests.
+Both sexes construct the nest, which is usually located in the fork of a tree near the trunk or on a horizontal branch.
+The nest is a platform made of loosely arranged sticks and twigs, lined with smaller twigs and bark chips.

-Sparrowhawks lay 2-7 smooth, glossy white or cream eggs with a bluish tint and heavy dark brown markings, which are incubated by the female alone for 32-34 days.
-Chicks are fed by the female with prey brought by the male.
-They fledge at 26-30 days but rely on their parents for food for a further 25 days, and reach sexual maturity at 1 year.
+The female lays 2 to 7 smooth, glossy eggs, which are white or cream with a bluish tint and dark brown markings.
+These are incubated solely by the female for 32 to 34 days.
+Once hatched, the chicks are fed by the female with prey supplied by the male.
+The young fledge after 26 to 30 days but continue to rely on their parents for food for an additional 25 days.
+Sparrowhawks reach sexual maturity at one year old.

 What do sparrowhawks eat?

-Sparrowhawks feed on songbirds with females taking larger birds such as pigeons, thrushes and starlings while males prey on tits, buntings, sparrows and finches.
-They will also catch rodents, young hares and rabbits and other small mammals.
+The sparrowhawk primarily feeds on songbirds, with females targeting larger species such as pigeons, thrushes, and starlings, while males typically prey on smaller birds like tits, buntings, sparrows, and finches.
+They also hunt rodents, bats, young hares, rabbits, and other small mammals.

 Female Sparrowhawk